EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/CONTRIBUTING.md

 #### Spacing ####

 Use four-space indents, no tabs.
-Do not add horizontal space around parameter lists, loop definitions, or array/object indices.
+Do not add horizontal space around parameter lists, loop definitions, or array/object inDeces.
 For example:

 ```js
     for ( var i = 0; i < data.length; i++ ) {  // This block is wrong!